 Errors have nothing to do with profits and losses.
-An error can be made on a winning trade while a losing trade could be executed perfectly.
+An error can be made on a winning trade, while a losing trade could be executed perfectly.
 Maybe the winning trade was random, or we entered too early or too late based on our strategy; even though it produced a profit it was still an error based on our trading plan.
 The losing trade doesn’t have an error in this case, because even though it was a loss the trading plan was followed.

 Our Goal When It Comes to Trading Mistakes

-The goal is to simply improve on the number of errors made.
+The goal is to simply reduce on the number of trading errors made.
 This is the EASIEST WAY to improve trading results.
 It requires no new knowledge or accumulating more information.
 No need to learn a new strategy.
 Reducing the number of errors just requires more conscious effort placed on following the current trading plan.